 The RBL is capped to protect the most vulnerable schemes.
-The cap for 202021 is 0.48% of smoothed liabilities .Where the RBL calculated using the above formula exceeds 0.75% of smoothed liabilities, the cap is applied and the RBL is calculated using the following formula: Smoothed liabilities x 0.0075
+The cap for 2021/22 is 0.25% of smoothed liabilities reduced from 0.5% in response to the COVID 19 pandemic.
+Where the RBL calculated using the above formula exceeds 0.75% of smoothed liabilities, the cap is applied and the RBL is calculated using the following formula:

+Smoothed liabilities x 0.0075